ivtikhon/taskman/README.md

 ## Implemetation details

-Application is written in Python using [Flask](https://palletsprojects.com/p/flask/) framework.
-Command line interface communicates through HTTP to an application server that manages a list of tasks, stored in a database.
+The application is written in Python using [Flask](https://palletsprojects.com/p/flask/) framework.
+The command line interface communicates through HTTP with an application server that manages a list of tasks stored in a database.
 All operations on tasks are logged to a file.
-Appliction server and logging parameters are stored in a configuration file.
+The appliction server and logging parameters are stored in a configuration file.
 The default database engine is SQLite, though easily reconfigurable.

 ### Architecture diagram
 ![diagram](./diagram.png)